cyberark/ansible-conjur-collection/CONTRIBUTING.md

 ## Releasing

-From a clean instance of master, perform the following actions to release a new version of this plugin:
+From a clean instance of main, perform the following actions to release a new version of this plugin:

 - Update the version number in [`galaxy.yml`](galaxy.yml) and [`CHANGELOG.md`](CHANGELOG.md)